oorkan/oorkan.dev/content/blog/linux/making screenshots in Linux using terminal - part 1.md

 ![xwd screenshot illustration 2](https://res.cloudinary.com/oorkan/image/upload/v1600306477/blog/img/topics/linux/xwd_screenshot_illustration-2-480x_tcg3zd.png)

 And, finally, to make a screenshot of the entire screen with all windows, we should use the `root` flag.
 All frames of all windows will be included in this case.
-There's no need to specify the `frame` flag when using it with the `root` flag.
+There's no need to specify the `frame` flag when the command with the `root` flag.

 ```bash